Sociology BA (Hons)

 Study level: Undergraduate

-Sociology is ideal for you if you have an inquisitive mind ready to engage with social issues in tumultuous times.
+Sociology is ideal for you if you have an inquisitive mind and are interested in engaging with social issues in challenging times.
 We examine diverse societies and the experiences of different individuals and groups.

 Year of entry